isidebisi/EmbeddedSystemsDesign/Project Rendu Files/readme.md

 CPU execution cycles | 334'856'828 | 101'867'190 | 22'353'305
 CPU stall cycles | 255'656'675 | 80'459'872 | 18'282'876
 CPU bus-idle cycles | 155'509'118 | 46'030'981 | 9'571'337

+## What else could be done ?
+There are a few things that could still be done to accelerate the project:

+- Implement the sobel algorithm for the whole picture in hardware.
+This would mean that the the DMA controller instanciates a Sobel calculator that iterates directly on all the values in the RAM.
+This could also be done for a whole line instead of the whole picture. **Cost:** Work to implement (development cost) and FPGA space.

+- Right now we read 3 words and then calculate 2 pixels from it (957 reads for 638 pixels in a line).
+In the 3 words are, however pixels needed for other calculations.
+If we calculate for a whole line continuously through software we could reduce the number of reads per calculated pixel to less than 1 read per pixel (480 reads for 640 pixels in a line).
+This would reduce the number of reads by a factor of 2. **Cost:** Work to implement (development cost).